Updates

 Opus Clip Pricing: Do This Credit Math Before You Pay — Starter Is a Trap, Annual Pro Is the Only Plan That Makes Sense

 The single most important calculation before paying: 1 credit = 1 minute of source video processed.
 Not one clip.
 Not one minute of output.
 One minute of the original recording you upload.
 A 60-minute podcast costs 60 credits whether you export 1 clip or 20.
-That changes the math on every tier.

 Free